-Nope, it’s still in development, but you can purchase it via Steam, Humble or GOG and play an Early Access version.
+Starbound is available now via Steam, Humble and GOG!
 The Steam version requires access to a Steam account to install and update Starbound, but GOG and Humble both have direct download versions of the game available.

 Can I play Starbound on <thing>?

 Starbound is currently available for PC, Mac and Linux.
 We’re working on a version for Xbox One Game Preview, too!

 Yes!
 There are seven unique races to choose from and each race has a whole load of customization options.
 Meet the races!

 Can I play with friends?